-Drug-fueled 'insanity' at Listen In concert at Auckland's Mt Smart Stadium leaves three people critical
+Drug-fuelled 'insanity' at Listen In concert at Auckland's Mt Smart Stadium leaves three people critical

 He said they recorded five ambulance trips from the stadium and four of them were drug-related.

-However Parkinson denied there was widespread drug taking.
+However, Parkinson denied there was widespread drug-taking.

 "We had very good security measures in place, which meant the vast majority of the over 20,000 crowd had a great night.

-"Unfortunately, these incidents do highlight the inherent risks of drug taking."
+"Unfortunately, these incidents do highlight the inherent risks of drug-taking."

 This morning, Auckland Hospital said the three critical patients were stable.